Fast-roping

 Fast-roping is a technique for descending a thick rope, allowing troops to deploy from a helicopter in places where the aircraft cannot touch down.

 The person holds onto the rope with gloved hands (with or without using their feet) and slides down it.
 Several people can slide down the same rope simultaneously, provided that there is a gap of about 3 m between them, so that each one has time to get out of the way when they reach the ground.

 Fast roping is quicker than abseiling (rappelling), although more dangerous, particularly if the person is carrying a heavy load, because the rope is not attached to them with a descender.
 The technique is particularly useful for naval infantry, who can use it to board ships at sea.

 History

 The technique was first developed by the UK with British rope manufacturer Marlow Ropes, and first used in combat during the Falklands War.
 The original rope was made of thick nylon that could be used in a manner akin to a fireman's pole.
 The special ropes used today are braided (plaited), producing a pattern on the outer circumference that is not smooth and so is easier to grip.
-Originally, each person would hold the rope for the next person, but this has been phased out.
+Originally, each person reaching the bottom would then hold the rope to stabilize it for the next person, but this has been phased out.

 Equipment and techniques

 Rope

-The rope must be thick, typically 40mm (1.57 in) diameter, to prevent it from being wildly jerked about from the rotor blast of the helicopter.
+The rope must be thick, typically 40 mm (1.57 in) diameter, to prevent it from being wildly jerked about from the rotor blast of the helicopter.
 Some types have a weighted core, the ballast helping to combat the blast effect.